-Understanding the 5 Cs is one thing—knowing how to use them to get a business loan is another.
-These tips may help you better use the five criteria to secure the capital your business needs.
+Understanding the five criteria that lenders use to evaluate your company is one thing—knowing how to use them to get a business loan and build business credit is another.
+These tips may help you better use the 5 Cs to secure the capital your business needs.

 1. Capacity